chaosmail/python-fs/README.md

 ### fs.dirname(path)

-Returns the directory of a file *path*.
+Returns the directory name of a file *path*.

 ```python
 >>> fs.dirname('/path/to/file/test.txt')